 If you do anything different with these easy keto muffins, I’d LOVE to hear from you in the comments!

-If you like this recipe, give it a 5 star rating in the comments!
+If you like this recipe, give it a 5 star rating below!

 - Preheat oven to 325°F.